MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/walkthrough-web-application-csharp.md

   - csharp
 ---
 # Walkthrough: Bing Ads Web Application in C# #
-The example web application sends authentication requests to the Microsoft account and Bing Ads services for the user credentials that you provide, and then adds a campaign using the Bulk service.
+This example C# web application prompts for user consent via the credentials that you provide, and then gets the accounts that the authenticated user can access.
 You must first [register an application](authentication-oauth.md#registerapplication) and take note of the client ID (registered application ID), client secret (registered password), and redirection URI.
 You'll also need your production [developer token](get-started.md#get-developer-token).
+You can create the example step by step as described below or download more examples from [GitHub](https://github.com/BingAds/BingAds-dotNet-SDK/tree/master/examples/BingAdsExamples).

 > [!TIP]
 > This example references steps from [Create an ASP.NET Framework web app in Azure](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-dotnet-framework).
 For more details about deploying web apps to Azure, you can refer to the Azure documentation.